 Greenlanders with disabilities were also invited to have a say in the political and social developments of their country, now that the Danish influence dwindled.
 And what could be better for this purpose than a festival?

-In 1981 a group of disabled Greenlanders participated for the first time in the so-called aasivik, a political festival organized by the autonomous movement and various civil and cultural groups.
-Unlike the Faroe Islands, where disability was understood as a political matter, questions of nation-building and political self-determination were at the forefront of Greenlandic disability debates.
-Whereas Faroese authorities had been reluctant to commit themselves to disability issues for decades, many Greenlandic politicians were keen on making disability a priority – and thereby undo some of the damages inflicted by the journeys and placements in Danish institutions.
+In 1981, during the globally celebrated UN International Year of Disabled Persons, a group of disabled Greenlanders participated for the first time in the so-called aasivik, a political festival organized by the autonomous movement and various civil and cultural groups.
+Unlike the Faroe Islands, where disability was understood as an administrative matter, questions of nation-building and political self-determination were at the forefront of Greenlandic disability debates.
+Whereas Faroese authorities for decades had been reluctant to commit themselves to disability issues, many Greenlandic politicians were keen on making disability a priority – and thereby undo some of the damages inflicted by the journeys and placements in Danish institutions.

-Even though many problems remain, these two examples from the remote North Atlantic illustrate the creative and inspirational powers that communities, self-advocacy organizations and engaged politicians can generate, and that disability has a place right in the middle of political, societal and also postcolonial debates.
-To put it in the words of the Greenlandic Social Directorate:
+Even though many problems remain and persons with disabilities are still at times being accommodated in Denmark, these two examples from the remote North Atlantic illustrate the creative and inspirational powers that communities, self-advocacy organizations and engaged politicians can generate, and that disability has a rightful place right in political, societal and also postcolonial debates.
+To put it in the words of the Greenlandic Social Directorate in 1981:

 “Persons with disabilities have the right to full participation in society’s life and development.
 It is our duty to give them the opportunity to make use of this right.”